- There are facts of the Diageo vs. SAP case that bring up important questions regarding SAP’s logic and what a poor job Diageo did in this case.

 The quote below from Computer Weekly:

 “In my judgment, there is no applicable named user category for the Connect customers… They do not have access to source or object code.
 They do not have access to the functionality provided by SAP ERP in support of the wider operation of Diageo’s business.
 They access business process functions and information from the database for the purpose of ordering products and managing their own personal accounts only.”

-This is quite confusing.
-How can Diageo be responsible for paying an SAP license that even after litigation, it is unclear as to which SAP user license applies?
+This isn’t very clear.
+How can Diageo be responsible for paying an SAP license that, even after litigation, is unclear as to which SAP user license applies?

 “..she (the judge) resisted SAP’s full demands, declaring that such usage did not need to be licensed at professional user level – £9,400 per user including VAT, as demanded by SAP – but rather as other types of users that could not be identified and were not listed in SAP’s price lists.”

 Again, SAP has a large number of SAP user / SAP license types on its price list.